dcousin3/CohensdpLibrary/README.md

 <div id="ref-CG057-1" class="csl-entry">

 Cousineau, D., & Goulet-Pelletier, J.-C. (2021).
-A study of confidence intervals for cohen’s dp in within-subject designs with new proposals.
+A study of confidence intervals for Cohen’s dp in within-subject designs with new proposals.
 *The Quantitative Methods for Psychology*, *17*, 51–75.
 <https://doi.org/10.20982/tqmp.17.1.p051>